bryhig/Team-Software-Engineering--Robotics-Project/README.md

 # Team-Software-Engineering--Robotics-Project
 Team Software Engineering - Robotics G1 project
-Last Updated: 02/03/2021
+Last Updated: 05/03/2021

-A software engineering project to create an efficient obstacle avoidance algorithm('s) robot controller for the iRobot Create using the open-source Webots Robotics simulator.
+A software engineering project to create an efficient obstacle avoidance algorithm('s) robot controller in C++ for the iRobot Create using the open-source Webots Robotics simulator.
+To run this controller you must have a C++ compiler, as well as the latest version of webots installed.

 Current progress:
 - All robot hardware (motors and sensors) have been initialized and configured.